Alchemical-AI-LLC/Helpware-Design-PRD/TEXT_README.md

 ### Step 3: Test Locally

-Open your browser to: `http://localhost:8000/retell-inline-branded.html`
+Open your browser to: `http://localhost:8000/retell-seamless.html`

-You should see the chat widget load with your custom branding.
+You should see the chat widget load smoothly with your custom branding and no loading flicker.

 ### Step 4: Expose with ngrok